checkly/checkly-k8s/README.md

+# ⚠️ This repo is deprecated, please use https://github.com/checkly/helm-charts

 # Checkly Agent Kubernetes resources

 This repo contains a Helm chart and a few example Kubernetes manifests that can be used to run the Checkly Agent for your